Politics of Bihar: Gallery

 Nitish Kumar meeting the Deputy Chairman, Planning Commission, Shri Montek Singh Ahluwalia, for finalizing plan size for 2013–14 for the State, in New Delhi.
 The Minister of State for Parliamentary Affairs & Planning.

 The Prime Minister, Shri Narendra Modi, and the Chief Minister of Bihar, Shri Nitish Kumar, conducting an aerial survey of flood affected areas, in Bihar on August 26, 2017.

 Pratibha Devisingh Patil, the Union Minister for Railways, Shri Lalu Prasad, the Defence Minister, Shri A. K. Antony, the Minister of State for Railways, Shri R. Velu, and the Minister of State for Environment and Forests.

 The Minister of State for Human Resource Development Shri Upendra Kushwaha inaugurating the KVS Rashtriya Ekta Shivir-2017, Ek Bharat-Shreshth Bharat, in New Delhi on October 31, 2017.

+Samrat Chaudhary assuming the charge of Chief Minister of Bihar in 2026.